 He sees one of the payoffs of his portfolio life as being able to follow Yorkshire County Cricket Club.
 He adores running and runs 10k, 10 mile and half marathons for the Stroke Association, as for 7 years he has been a carer for his stroke survivor wife.
 Because of this he is very motivated to explore ways in which carers can develop the life skills required to help them in that role but also to ensure that they can lead a life which is highly motivational for themselves.

-He plans to do his first full marathon next year to celebrate his 75th birthday, has just taken up Pilates and plans to learn Latin American dancing, especially the Argentine Tango.
+He plans to do his first full marathon this year to celebrate his 75th birthday, has just taken up Pilates and attends bootcamps to learn Latin American dancing, especially the Argentine Tango.
 A portfolio life allows you to do all of this!

-Barrie's entire career has been motivated to help people to become architects of their own futures.
+Barrie's entire career has been motivated to help people become architects of their own future.